OpenPecha/tibetan-fonts/Unicode Problematic:Outdated:ReExported:Incomplete fonts/Himalaya/README.md

 The font family named "Himalaya" is just widespread misinformation.
 There is no legitimate font family named "Himalaya".
 But there is a font called "Microsoft Himalaya" and a big font family called Qomolangma, which is just the same root name for "Himalaya" in Tibetan.
-Adding to the misconcept is the coincident of naming of the famous Tibetan keyboard: Himalaya.
+Adding to the misconception is the coincident of naming of the famous Tibetan keyboard: Himalaya.

-As a result, Microsoft being one of the earliest Tibetan Unicode fonts, and all these Tibetan fonts and keybaord having the same root name "Himalaya", many Tibetans have the misconcetion of thinking that "Unicode Tibetan fonts" are called "Himalaya fonts".
+As a result, Microsoft being one of the earliest Tibetan Unicode fonts, and all these Tibetan fonts and keyboard having the same root name "Himalaya", many Tibetans have the misconception of thinking that "Unicode Tibetan fonts" are called "Himalaya fonts".
 Many people asked me for "Himalaya fonts", when I gave them Microsoft Himalaya and Bigger Himalaya, they are not satisfied.
-Later I was told and realized that they are refering to "Unicode Tibetan fonts".
+Later I was told and realized that they are referring to "Unicode Tibetan fonts".

 I believe that the above-mentioned coincidence in the naming of the fonts and keyboard is one collection of the reason for this misconception.
-The other two are a lack of education in typogrphy (unfamiliar with the naming of fonts being "Himalaya") and the renamed and re-exported fonts titled "Himalaya A through M are mostly Qomolanma fonts with a mix of Monlam and TCRC (Tibetan Computer Research Center, not CTRC--China Tibetology Research Center).
+The other two are a lack of education in typography (unfamiliar with the naming of fonts being "Himalaya") and the renamed and re-exported fonts titled "Himalaya A through M are mostly Qomolanma fonts with a mix of Monlam and TCRC (Tibetan Computer Research Center, not CTRC--China Tibetology Research Center).